jpiland16/hmv-scratchpad/sam-log-notes/sam-log.md

 ## 7/15/2021:
 - Important python commands used:
-    - `append-files-horizontally.py <directory-containing-sensor-data-files> <output-filepath>.txt`: Created a file called `appended_output.txt` which contains the contents of all files in the target directory stiched together horizontally.
+    - `append-files-horizontally.py <directory-containing-sensor-data-files> <output-filepath>.txt`: Created a file with the desired name which contains the contents of all files in the target directory stiched together horizontally.
     - `python use-datatype-handler-multi.py appended_output.txt euler 21 30 6 gait-calib-subj1-all.dat`: Created a file called `gait-calib-subj1-all.dat` which contains the quaternion representation of the Euler angles from the input file.
 This can be directly interpreted by the model.
 - I stitched together the gait dataset's files and processed them using a new multi-sensor handler (similar to the one in server_side).
 Then I made a relevant metadata.json file and gave it to the server, and it did not crash the server.
 It looks pretty good, save for a couple of issues with global transforms.
     - Everything is facing backwards, which is fine except that we don't have control over every single bone.
 So either the root should face backwards, or the global transform should turn us 180 degrees about the y-axis.